C2SM/spack-c2sm/docs/QuickStart.rst

     $ spack install

-Example to build ICON for CPU with NVHPC:
+Example to build ICON for CPU with NVHPC on Piz Daint:

 .. code-block:: console